varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

     Proceed with pass mode.

   restart
     Restart the transaction.
 Increases the restart counter.
-If the number of restarts is higher than *max_restarts* varnish emits a guru meditation error.
+If the number of restarts is higher than *max_restarts* Varnish emits a guru meditation error.

 vcl_miss